 Maipo Valley > “Bordeaux of South America”

-The Maipo Valley is the closest wine region to the city of Santiago.
+Maipo Valley is the closest wine region to the city of Santiago, and is commonly referred to as the “Bordeaux of South America.”
 Vineyards stretch eastward from Santiago to the Andes and westward to the coast.
-The area is most known for its production of Cabernet Sauvignon.
+Furthermore, the region is best known for its production of Cabernet Sauvignon.

 Cousiño Macul Winery

-Founded in 1856, this winery is one of the oldest in Chile boasting some of the oldest vines, and is still in the hands of the original founding family.
-Using Santiago’s subway system, take the Tobalaba line and get off at the Quillin stop.
+Founded in 1856, this winery is one of the oldest in Chile boasting some of the oldest vines.
+Remarkably, the winery is still in the hands of the original founding family.
+Using Santiago’s subway system, take the Tobalaba line and get off at the Quilín stop.

-Although Trip Advisor reviews said the walk from the stop to the entrance takes 25 minutes, it took us closer to 40-45 minutes.
-Also, tasting and tour cost about USD 15 per person.
+Although many reviews said the walk from the Quilín subway stop to the entrance takes 25 minutes, it took us closer to 40-45 minutes.
+Also, the traditional tasting and tour cost about USD 25 per person.